Peoples Gas has been working for years to replace Chicago’s aging gas pipes in a project...Read more

 Unfair Auto Insurance Rates: Many Illinoisans rely on cars for daily transportation, yet auto insurance premiums are often unaffordable and unfairly priced.
 Auto insurance rates are often based on where you live, your credit score, and similar personal factors, rather than being based on how safely you drive.
 According to Consumer Reports, a good driver in Illinois with poor credit pays $1,535 more than a good driver with excellent credit.

 Strengthen protections for payday and title loan borrowers.
 Illinois should follow the lead of the CFPB and many states and strengthen its protections on predatory small dollar loans.
 Policymakers should remove the carve-out for title lenders in the Consumer Installment Loan Act (CILA).
 Illinois should also strengthen its protections for all payday, installment, and title loans by establishing strong ability-to-repay requirements, limiting long loan terms and reborrowing, protecting borrowers’ bank accounts from repeated failed debit attempts, and instituting a 36% rate cap on all small dollar loans.

 SB1706: Ensure that auto insurance premiums are fair and affordable.
 Illinois should prohibit the use of credit scores and information in the determination of auto insurance rates.

 HB2591: Fair court fines and fees.
-Illinois should ensure that utility rates and court fines & fees are fair and affordable for all Illinois families, providing a waiver for low-income families and ensuring that utilities and the court system are accessible to all.
+Illinois should ensure that court fines & fees are fair and affordable for all Illinois families, providing a fee waiver for low-income families and ensuring that the court system is accessible to all.

 HB3177: Reform the use of driver’s license suspension.
 Driver’s license suspension should not be used as a debt collection tool.
 Illinois should prohibit the suspension of driver’s licenses for non-moving violations.